callmeyaz/joi2/README.md

 # joi2

-This is a Fork from original joi library.
+This is a Fork from the original joi library.

 The owner of Joi has not updated the library for past 2 years so we will do it here!

 Let us fix it here!

-#### The most powerful schema description language and data validator for JavaScript.
+Do you want to be a contributor?
+Open a pull request!

 ## Installation
 `npm install joi2`

-### For Outdated documentation Visit the [joi.dev](https://joi.dev) Developer Portal for tutorials, documentation, and support
+### Visit the [joi.dev](https://joi.dev) Developer Portal for tutorials, documentation'

 ## Useful resources